Wawa, Ontario: Transportation

 A dial-in/demand response transit system has been available since February 2006.
 The service is provided by a single bus that can accommodate 12 passengers plus up to two wheelchairs.

+Wawa has Ontario Northland motor coach service on its Sault Ste.
+Marie–Thunder Bay route.

 Education

 Wawa is home to English and French language schools.
 The Algoma District School Board is responsible for offering English language instruction and operates Sir James Dunn Public School, offering kindergarten to Grade 8 classes, while Michipicoten High School offers Grades 9 to 12.
 The Huron-Superior Catholic District School Board provides French immersion language instruction for junior kindergarten to Grade 7 at St. Joseph French Immersion School.
 In the 2014–2015 school year St. Joseph School will expand its French immersion program to include Grade 8.

 Exclusive French-language instruction is offered by two school boards.
 According to the 2011 Census, 19% of Wawa's population claimed French as their mother tongue.
 The Conseil scolaire du Grand Nord offers public school instruction at École publique l'Escalade for students in kindergarten to Grade 8.
 The Conseil scolaire catholique du Nouvel-Ontario offers Catholic instruction at École élémentaire et secondaire catholique St-Joseph.